 But clearly, this core idea wouldn’t be half as fun without the game’s many other applaudable attributes, such as the impeccable controls.
 Never have I played a game before where the controls seem to flow so naturally from the player’s fingers.
 I don’t know about other platforms (I play on Xbox), but I would not change the controls in any way because they have never once felt unresponsive or wonky for me.

 The additional techniques in the controls are also helpful and make Rocket League significantly more dynamic.
 The jumping mechanic, for instance, has a multitude of uses such as gaining speed or performing a sort of “strike” movement that helps in both offense and defense.
 Another brilliant aspect is the addition of “boost” (which explains itself) in which players can pick up off the ground in plentiful amounts and actually demolish other players’ cars (only temporarily so).
-The last one is power sliding which helps the player drift to quickly change direction.
+The last one is power sliding, which helps the player drift to quickly change direction.
 In the air, the same control is reserved for aerial rotation.
 Mix all three together (jumping, boosting, and rotating), and the player is able to pull off an unlimited palette of often insane and precise aerial tricks.
-All of these combined angle and power techniques is part of the reason why Rocket League is such an intense and volatile experience.
+All of these combined angle and power techniques are part of the reason why Rocket League is such an intense and volatile experience.

 Though I may start to sound a little too meticulous here, another two aspects I believe deserve praise is the spacing and physics.
 The physics, quite simply, is what gives Rocket League its unadulterated feeling of flow, while the spacing mostly involves scale and size.
 Everything feels perfectly sized and designed: the cars, the ball, the maps (both horizontally and vertically), the goals, and even the small and large boost panels (as well as their frequency).
 Though these may sound like inappreciable appraisals, just think how different the game would feel if any of those specific things were sized just a little larger or smaller — the game would feel considerably different and as a result not as flawlessly compact.

 The artists of Rocket League completely embrace the game’s explosiveness through a sleek and colorful art style (plus the special effects!), utterly honing the game by giving it a crisp flair, not to mention its sublime soundtrack (thanks Nathan).
-Critics and players complain about the loot box and blueprint systems but these complaints are of course complete overreactive hogwash — anyone who quibbles over a game for its external qualities is being too pedantic (as hypocritical as that may sound), for they should really focus on the game itself and not its trivial merits.
+Critics and players complain about the loot box and blueprint systems but these complaints are of course complete overreactive hogwash — anyone who quibbles over a game for its external qualities is too pedantic (as hypocritical as that may sound), for they should really focus on the game itself and not its trivial merits.